verbb/formie/docs/get-started/configuration.md

 - `notificationDefaults` sets defaults applied when a new email notification is created.
 Leave a value empty or `null` to inherit Formie’s built-in behaviour.
 - `integrationDefaults` controls default captcha integration states for new forms and stencils.
 Use `captchas[handle]` with `null` to inherit each integration’s global enabled state, or `true`/`false` to force enable or disable.
 - `enableUnloadWarning` shows an unload warning when a user changes a front-end form and tries to leave without submitting.
+- `errorAriaLive` controls how front-end validation and submit errors are announced to screen readers.
+Use `polite` (default), `assertive`, or `off` for visual-only errors.
+Live validation while typing always uses polite announcements; submit-time errors use this setting.
 - `enableBackSubmission` submits the current page content when a user clicks the Back button on a multi-page form.
 - `ajaxTimeout` sets the timeout in seconds for Ajax requests made by Formie’s front-end JavaScript.
 - `filterIntegrationMapping` filters field-mapping options shown in integrations to fields that are usually suitable for the target setting.